 It can be anything you saved money on that you are excited about.

-If your story gets featured you get two ballots in the yearly draw for a PC Financial Gift Card and at least one ballot for emailing me your entry.
+If your story gets featured, you get two ballots in the yearly draw for a PC Financial Gift Card and at least one entry for emailing me your access.

 Either way, you get a ballot in the draw.